 ESO supports the development of the MICADO instrument as an associate consortium member.
 It is responsible for two key areas: development and procurement of the science detector systems and the design of the adaptive optics wave front sensing and guide camera system with its associated real-time computer.
-Both activities are carried by ESO for all ELT instrumentation projects.
+Both activities are carried out by ESO for all ELT instrumentation projects.

 In addition ESO is responsible for and manages the crucial interface between the MICADO science instrument and the multi-conjugate adaptive optics instrument MAORY.